-Program Coordinator: Dr. Lisa Noetzel 279-5881 Inoetzel@ccga.edu
+Dr. Andrea Wallace, 912-279-5931 awallace@ccga.edu

-The purpose of the Bachelor of Arts with a major in French program is to produce graduates who are prepared to assume a variety of important roles in the local and national communities.
-The program provides a foundation of required Major courses that include French conversation and composition, language, civilization, French literature and applied French courses for the professions.
+The purpose of the Bachelor of Arts in French is to produce graduates prepared to assume a variety of important roles in the local, national, and international communities.
+The program provides a foundation of required courses that include conversation and composition, language, civilization, literature and applied French courses for the professions.
 This approach allows students to develop areas of expertise that best meet the needs of their career paths, including the critical need for French-speaking professionals in business, industry, health care, law enforcement and public service.
 The program provides a focus on oral communication in professional settings, with opportunities for development of specialized vocabulary, analysis of the language used in professional settings, research in professional areas, and hands-on experiences in the community or abroad.
 These opportunities prepare students with an understanding of cultural factors affecting communication.

-This online Bachelor of Arts in French degree is a collaborative program taught by faculty in four universities and colleges of the University System of Georgia.
-The student may take the first two years of general education courses either online via eCore or CCGA, or in face to face classes on the campus of the College of Coastal Georgia.
+The online Bachelor of Arts in French degree is a collaborative program taught by faculty in three universities and colleges of the University System of Georgia.
+The student may take the first two years of general education courses either 100% online via CCGA or eCore, or in face-to-face classes on the CCGA campus.
 All upper level courses (3000 and 4000 level) are taught fully online.